matsubo/eccube-docker/README.md

 `Ctrl+p, Ctrl+q` to escape from container.

-Then access to 80 port by your browser.
+Then access to container's 80 port via vagrant by your browser.

 ### Reference